 Get the most useful item on set

-Gaffer Tape is a cotton-based, pressure sensitive, heat-resistant adhesive used on film sets usually in an array of colors.To gaff is to apply gaff tape with the action taking its name originally from the tape itself and the crew member most likely to use the expendable.
+Gaffer Tape is a cotton-based, pressure sensitive, heat-resistant adhesive used on film sets, usually coming in an array of colors.To gaff is to apply gaff tape, with the action taking its name originally from the tape itself and the crew member most likely to use the expendable.

 See the light in their eyes

 A catchlight (also catch light, with a space in the middle) is a light source that results in a specular reflection in the eyes of the subject.

-The catchlight is also known as an Obie after Hollywood Legend Merle Oberon.
+The catchlight is also known as an Obie, after Hollywood actress Merle Oberon.

-The light was first invented and referenced by Oberon’s husband Lucien Ballard.
+The technique was first invented and referenced by Oberon’s husband, Lucien Ballard.
 It’s said that Ballard wanted to draw attention to a special glimmer in Merle's eyes to distract viewers from scars she'd suffered in a long-ago automobile accident.

 Many filmmakers look to the eyes as point of focus, and a catchlight gives the eyes a little extra pizzazz, a sparkle.